Initially criticised by Hamilton and Verstappen, how the halo has saved lives in F1

 By now, all critics of the halo have quite rightly swallowed their medicine.
 There can be absolutely no doubt of the simple device’s quite supreme powers of protection.
 Lives have been saved, tragedies prevented, measures justified.

-Todt, now the UN’s Secretary General’s Special Envoy for Road Safety, timely tweeted on Sunday: “Glad I followed my convictions in imposing the Halo, despite a strong opposition!”
-Right you are Jean, right you are.
+Todt, now the UN secretary general’s special envoy for road safety, timely tweeted on Sunday: “Glad I followed my convictions in imposing the halo, despite a strong opposition!”

 Register for free to continue reading